 On this date we celebrate the birth of George Bonga in 1802.
 He was a Black Ojibwa fur trader and trapper.

 Born near Duluth, Minnesota, he was one of two sons of a Black father and a Ojibwa mother.
-His father, Pierre was the son of Jean and Marie-Jeannette Bonga, slaves who had been brought to the fort on Mackinac Island, Michigan by their master, Captain Daniel Robertson, a white-British officer who commanded it from 1782 to his death in 1787.
+His father, Pierre was the son of Jean and Marie-Jeannette Bonga, slaves.
+They were brought to the fort on Mackinac Island, Michigan by their master, Captain Daniel Robertson.
+He was a white-British officer who commanded the fort from 1782 to his death in 1787.
 The couple were freed at his death and legally married.
 Bonga and his wife opened the first hotel on the island.

 Pierre Bonga worked as a fur trader with the Ojibwe near Duluth.
 His first son Stephen Bonga, born 1799, also became a fur trader and translator in the region.
 The sons had a sister Marguerite, born in 1797.
 As Pierre Bonga was a relatively successful trader, he sent George to Montreal for school.

 Bonga worked for the American Fur Company, then as an independent fur trader.
 He held ports in Ottertail, Lac Platte, and Leech Lake, MN.
 He could speak English, French, and Ojibwa, and in 1820 served as an interpreter for then governor Lewis Cass at a council held in Fond du Lac territory.